Intermedia

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Switcher Studio is currently shipping more aggressively (velocity 6.3 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
+BoxCast and Switcher Studio are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Meetings products to evaluate alongside.

 Top BoxCast alternatives in Meetings are ranked by recent ship velocity.
 Browse the "BoxCast alternatives" section above for the current picks, or visit /alternatives/boxcast for the full list with editorial commentary on each.